Ak0p/chat_app/README.md

 # Chat app

-This is a working demo of a simple chat app with a web interface.
+This is a working demo of a simple realtime chat app with a web interface.

 ## How does it work?